mlc-ai/blog/_posts/2023-08-08-CUDA-level-Performance-LLM-Inference-on-AMD-GPU.md

 |        TDP       |           320W          |            450W            |
 |       Price      |           999$          |            1599$           | -->

-From the spec comparison, we can see that AMD 7900 XTX is a good match to Nvidia 4090.
+From the spec comparison, we can see that AMD 7900 XTX is a good match for Nvidia 4090.
-* Both have 24GB memory, which means they can fit models with the same size.
+* Both have 24GB memory, which means they can fit models of the same size.
-* Both have similar memory bandwidth, considering LLM infernce is largely memory bound, we can expect similar performance.
+* Both have similar memory bandwidth, considering LLM inference is largely memory bound, we can expect similar performance.
 * Most importantly, AMD 7900 XTX is 60% cheaper than Nvidia 4090.
-So the performance (toks/sec) per dollar can be much better if we can get similar performance.
+So the performance (toks/sec) per dollar can be much better if we can get a similar performance.

-In this post, we are taking deep look at the large language model inference problem and see how well can AMD GPUs do.
-We specifically looks at single-batch 4-bit LLM inference problem as a starting point.
+In this post, we are taking a deep look at the large language model inference problem and see how well can AMD GPUs do.
+We specifically look at single-batch 4-bit LLM inference problem as a starting point.
 We are also interested in asking how well can AMD GPUs do compared to a performant CUDA solution on Nvidia GPUs.

 ## Machine Learning Compilation

-In order to peform such comparison.
-We will need a inference framework that universally deployed and more importantly, optimizes for both Nvidia and AMD GPUs.
+In order to perform such a comparison.
+We will need an inference framework that is universally deployed and more importantly, optimizes for both Nvidia and AMD GPUs.

-Here we leverage MLC-LLM, a inference framework that offers high-perfomance universal deployment for LLMs.
+Here we leverage MLC-LLM, an inference framework that offers high-performance universal deployment for LLMs.
-Specifically MLC-LLM bring state of art performance for a wide variety of backends, including CUDA, Metal, ROCm, Vulkan, and OpenCL, spanning both server class GPUs to mobile (iPhone and Android).
+Specifically, MLC-LLM brings state-of-the-art performance for a wide variety of backends, including CUDA, Metal, ROCm, Vulkan, and OpenCL, spanning both server-class GPUs to mobile (iPhone and Android).

-At a high level, the framework let user take open language models and provide Python-based API to productively transform, and optimize the tensor computations in the model inference workload, and generates code for the platform of interest.
+At a high level, the framework let the user take open language models and provide Python-based API to productively transform, and optimize the tensor computations in the model inference workload, and generates code for the platform of interest.

-MLC-LLM leverages machine learning compilation, an emerging technology that compiles and automates optimization of machine learing programs.
-Specificially, we build solution on Apache TVM unity, a deep-learning compiler that utilizes a unified IR to represent the DL model at both graph and operator levels throughout the compilation stages.
+MLC-LLM leverages machine learning compilation, an emerging technology that compiles and automates optimization of machine learning programs.
+Specifically, we build a solution on Apache TVM unity, a deep-learning compiler that utilizes a unified IR to represent the DL model at both graph and operator levels throughout the compilation stages.
 It allows *customizable model construction, composable model transformation, and transferable kernel optimization* for ML engineers to effectively customize and reuse ML compilation pipelines, reducing the effort of repeatedly implementing the same mechanism for different models or backends.
-TVM Unity also implements universal deployment runtime that enables developers to deploy the solution to programming language and platform of their choice.
+TVM Unity also implements universal deployment runtime that enables developers to deploy the solution to the programming language and platform of their choice.

 What makes TVM Unity different and even more productive is the Python-first development flow, where we can

 * inspect and modify the computational graph in Python
 * compose IR transformations in Python
-* inspect and write self-defined operators in Python, and compile them with other pre-defined operators composably in the same computational graph
+* inspect and write self-defined operators in Python, and compile them with other pre-defined operators composable in the same computational graph
 * write the kernel optimization generically in Python and the compiler generates shader language codes for different backends accordingly, which allows us to transfer the kernel optimization techniques across backends

 We are leveraging the Python-first development, and universal deployment solution to quickly enable high-performance AMD GPU